A Little History

-Two week after the pilgrimage, I was looking for employment I could enjoy.
-By chance, I heard that a cocktail bar I’d been to a couple times was lacking staff.
-Upon talking to the owner I was brought on board immediately.
-After a couple of months learning the ropes, I was handed the reigns as manager.
-The place is called ‘Sanctuary‘, and it’s awesomely unique.
-If you ever find yourself visiting downtown Kochi City, please stop by.
+Two week after completing the pilgrimage, I was looking for employment I could enjoy.
+I heard a rumor about an open position at ‘Sanctuary‘, a downtown cocktail bar I’d been to a couple of times.
+Upon talking to the owner I was brought on board immediately, and after a couple of months of learning the ropes I was handed the reigns as manager.

 The nights were long and the parties never-ending.
 Sanctuary quickly became the central hub of the Kochi expat social scene.
 I was the go-to guy for club event information and bar recommendations.